Nairo Quintana: 2014 season

-After the Giro, Quintana took a couple months off from racing.
+After the Giro, Quintana took a couple of months off from racing.
 He returned to Europe in August aiming to win the Vuelta a España.
-Two weeks before the Vuelta a España, Quintana won the Vuelta a Burgos, winning stage 3 and coming in second in the final time trial to give himself enough time over second placed Daniel Moreno.
-In the Vuelta a España, Quintana had the race lead coming in to stage ten's individual time trial.
+Two weeks before the Vuelta a España, Quintana won the Vuelta a Burgos, winning stage 3 and coming in second in the final time trial to give himself enough time over second-placed Daniel Moreno.
+In the Vuelta a España, Quintana had the race lead coming into stage ten's individual time trial.
 However, he crashed badly after misjudging a bend and lost 4 minutes and the red jersey.
 He crashed again at the beginning of the next stage and withdrew from the race due to a broken collarbone.

 2015 season

 Quintana started his 2015 season at the Tour de San Luis, finishing third overall.
 Quintana was originally scheduled to ride the Vuelta a Andalucía, but a crash at the Colombian National Road Race Championships caused his withdrawal.
 His next race was therefore the Tirreno–Adriatico, where he took his first win of the 2015 season, in a snow blizzard on the summit finish at Monte Terminillo, taking over the race lead as well.
 He would not relinquish the lead over the 10 km final time trial and went on to win the overall as well as the young rider jersey.
 Quintana was selected by his team for two cobbled classics – E3 Harelbeke and Dwars door Vlaanderen – in order to prepare him for the cobblestones that had been scheduled to be part of the Tour de France.
 Quintana continued his Tour de France preparation by racing the Tour de Romandie and the Tour of the Basque Country, finishing in 8th and 4th respectively.
 He then raced the Route du Sud where he battled Alberto Contador on stage 3 before finishing 2nd overall.
 Quintana then stayed home to train in June further before coming to France for the Tour.